Macbeth111/Dev-Ops-/Client Server Architecture/Setting up Client server Architecture with MySQL.md

 # Setting Up a Client-Server Architecture with MySQL

 This guide outlines the step-by-step process of setting up a client-server architecture using MySQL.
-Each step highlights its importance and provides instructions in first person to help you follow along.
+Each step highlights its importance.

 ---